About:.

 Expanding interest |

-During my PhD work I realised that a real understanding of biology can only be reached by integrating concepts from physics and chemistry.
-Other than that, any explanations will be a product of a single perspective.
-Therefore, I am currently working on solidifying my background in physics and chemistry to pave my way towards adopting a wider vision in answering my future biological questions.
+I believe a real understanding of biology can only be reached by integrating concepts from physics and chemistry.
+I am currently working on solidifying my background in physics and chemistry to enable me to have a multidimensional view in approaching my research questions.
+In the soon future, I would like to expand my research and view my questions under the lens of quantum biology.

 |